misterbisson/clustered-couchbase-in-containers/README.md

 1. [Clone](git@github.com:misterbisson/clustered-couchbase-in-containers.git) or [download](https://github.com/misterbisson/clustered-couchbase-in-containers/archive/master.zip) this repo.
 1. `cd` into the cloned or downloaded directory.
-1. Execute `bash start.bash` to start everything up.
+1. Execute `bash start.sh` to start everything up.
 1. The Couchbase dashboard should automatically open.
-Sign in with the user/pass printed in the output of `bash start.bash` to see the working, one-node cluster.
+Sign in with the user/pass printed in the output of `bash start.sh` to see the working, one-node cluster.
 1. Scale the cluster using `docker-compose --project-name=ccic scale up couchbase=$n` and watch the node(s) join the cluster in the Couchbase dashboard.

 ## Detailed instructions

-The [`start.bash` script](https://github.com/misterbisson/clustered-couchbase-in-containers/blob/master/start.bash) automatically does the following:
+The [`start.sh` script](https://github.com/misterbisson/clustered-couchbase-in-containers/blob/master/start.sh) automatically does the following:

 ```bash
 docker-compose pull